-White also said an all-out

-AUSTIN - A big state effort will be launched to land trade has been propencourage voters to study osed to obtain a scenic new the proposed document. on 30-mile-long Matagorda Island.

-crane

-was told

-Armstrong

-committee unanimously
+Highlights

+Matagorda Island.
+Land Commissioner Bob Armstrong suggested the swap of 18,000 acres of state-owned land near Fort Bliss in El Paso County for the federally-owned share of the island.
-decided the state should

-own the island which lies
+A joint House-Senate committee unanimously decided the state should own the island which lies south of Port Lavaca.

-The U.S. Air Force has

-decided it will not continue

-use of Matagorda as a

-bombing range, but the U.

-S. Interior Department

-wants it as additional re-

-fuge for the whooping

-Matagorda offers among

-the best sports fishing and

-hunting in the country, and

-it is within easy auto range

-growing rather than ex-

-panding, the committee
+The U.S. Air Force has decided it will not continue use of Matagorda as a bombing range, but the U. S. Interior Department wants it as additional refuge for the whooping crane.

+Armstrong Matagorda offers among the best sports fishing and hunting in the country, and it is within easy auto range of Houston, San Antonio and Corpus Christi citizens.
+Matagorda's beach is growing rather than expanding, the committee was told.
-Federal holdings on the

-island total nearly 19,000

-acres.
-The state owns

-16,369 acres and private in-
+Federal holdings on the island total nearly 19,000 acres.
+The state owns 16,369 acres and private interests 15,570 acres.

-Parks and Wildlife

-Commission Chairman

-Pearce Johnson questioned

-wisdom of the trade, how
+Parks and Wildlife Commission Chairman Pearce Johnson questioned wisdom of the trade, how-